MSD’s postdoc program has definitely set me up for my future career goals.”

 Noreen is based at our MSD Research Laboratories in Boston, a city she loves both for personal and professional reasons.
 “Of course, it’s a great city with great restaurants, sports, culture and everything you could want.
 But, from a career perspective, it's awesome because you get to collaborate with such amazing universities and researchers within some of the best schools in the nation.”

-She has another year left in her postdoc, a time when she’s going to be hyper-focused on RNA.
-But she already knows how much the MRL Postdoctoral Research Fellow Program has done for her.
+Postscript: Noreen recently completed her postdoc and moved on from MSD to a position elsewhere within the industry.
+She reflected upon her time as an MRL Postdoctoral Research Fellow and what she gained from the program.
 “The postdoc program has definitely set me up for my future career goals.
 It’s not only advanced me as a scientist, but it's helped me understand what it means to work in a large industry.
 I would absolutely recommend the postdoc program; it's exceeded all my expectations.”